content-left-bg.png

 Environmental hazards Control measures

-Follow hand hygiene practices established in the infection control guideline after working in and around animal environments and after handling animals.
+Follow hand hygiene practices established in the infection control guideline (PDF, 630KB) after working in and around animal environments and after handling animals.

 Environmental conditions